-A total of 232,100 unemployed jobseekers were registered at the Employment and Economic Development Offices at the end of September.
-This was 43,500 fewer than a year earlier.
-The number of unemployed jobseekers was down by 11,200 from the previous month.
+A total of 284,100 unemployed jobseekers were registered at the Employment and Economic Development Offices at the end of July.
+This was 45,000 fewer than a year earlier.
+The number of unemployed jobseekers increased by 11,300 from the previous month.
 These figures are from the Employment Bulletin of the Ministry of Economic Affairs and Employment.

 Key differences between Employment Service Statistics and the Labour Force Survey

 This information is based on the Ministry of Economic Affairs and Employment’s Employment Service Statistics and the Labour Force Survey of Statistics Finland.
 The Employment Service Statistics of the Ministry are compiled on the basis of the information in the Employment and Economic Development Offices’ customer register, while the Labour Force Survey of Statistics Finland is based on sampling.